aelimame/DataScienceProject/README.md

 ## Porject structure and files

-train_predict.py : Use to train on Train set (train.csv) and predict on the Test set (test.csv) using simple models (Random Forest, Gradient Boost Regressor...).
+- train_predict.py: Use to train on Train set (train.csv) and predict on the Test set (test.csv) using simple models (Random Forest, Gradient Boost Regressor...).
 This uses text featrues only.
+- params_search.py: Use for hyper-params search, some code is commented-out but can be uncommented to add to the params search.

-train_dlnn.py: Use this to train on text features (train.csv) and images (train_profile_images).
+- train_dlnn.py: Use this to train on text features (train.csv) and images (train_profile_images).
 This uses Keras DL NN models (see keras_models.py script).

-keras_models.py: Keras models to train on text features and images
+- keras_models.py: Keras models to train on text features and images

-utils : Folder for utilities, data loaders, data transformer...
+- utils: Folder for utilities, data loaders, data transformer...

-utils\text_data_loader.py: Helper class to load features from csv files.
+  - utils\text_data_loader.py: Helper class to load features from csv files.

-utils\images_loader.py: Helper class to load images from folders.
+  - utils\images_loader.py: Helper class to load images from folders.
 It helps with matching images with profile ids.

-utils\text_data_transformer.py: Helper class to transform features.
+  - utils\text_data_transformer.py: Helper class to transform features.

-Notebook-Experiences.ipynb: Jupyter notebook for experiments and analysis
+- Notebook-Experiences.ipynb: Jupyter notebook for experiments and analysis

-submissions: Folder containing the preditions csv files (on the test set) submitted to Kaggle
+- submissions: Folder containing the preditions csv files (on the test set) submitted to Kaggle

-submissions\submissions_info.csv: Contains all the information about the submitted predictions (git code version, summary about the models used, score we got on Kaggle...).
+  - submissions\submissions_info.csv: Contains all the information about the submitted predictions (git code version, summary about the models used, score we got on Kaggle...).

 Work in progress!